contember/docs/docs/guides/deploy-contember.md

 ## Troubleshooting

-If you encounter a problem, feel free to open [an issue on GitHub](https://github.com/contember/admin/issues/new) or ask us in [our Discord server](https://discord.gg/EkhsuAK2Fg).
+If you encounter a problem, feel free to open [an issue on GitHub](https://github.com/contember/admin/issues/new).
 Don't forget to attach screenshots and terminal output.